 Where to find out more.
-This publication does not contain all the rules and exceptions for federal estate and gift taxes.
-It does not contain the rules that apply to nonresident aliens.
-If you need more information, see the following forms and their instructions:
+This publication does not contain all the rules and exceptions for federal estate, gift, income, or GST taxes.
+Nor does it contain all the rules that apply to nonresident aliens.
+If you need more information, see the following publication, forms, and instructions.

-- Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, and - Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return.
+- Publication 559, Survivors, Executors, and Administrators; - Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return; - Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return; - Form 706-NA, United States Estate (and Generation-Skipping Transfer) Tax Return; and - Form 1041, U.S. Income Tax Return for Estates and Trusts.

 To order these forms, call 1-800-TAX-FORMS (1-800-829-3676).
 If you have access to TTY/TDD equipment, you can call 1-800-829-4059.
-To get these forms with your personal computer or by fax, see the first page of this publication.
+To get these forms using your personal computer, go to www.irs.gov.